 However, the Board of Education suggests that you keep a portfolio of your child’s education in order to conduct an annual portfolio review with a school official.

-The Connecticut Homeschool Law does not require testing of homeschool students.
+The Connecticut Homeschool Law does not require homeschool students to participate in yearly testing.

 However, the Board of Education suggests that you and your school officials conduct an annual portfolio review to determine your child’s academic progress in the required courses.